navaro/Engine/README.md

                                will be read from the config file. */ }

-/* Actions can dispatch evets into their own state machines.
+/* Actions can dispatch evets into state machines, their own or globally to all state machines.
 We declare a few events here fo use by the state machines. */ decl_events {
     _evt_Door
     _evt_OnOff